torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

   This provides an I/O region, so that the user space program can pass a channel program to the kernel, to do further CCW translation before issuing them to a real device.
-  This also provides the SET_IRQ ioctl to setup an event notifier to notify the user space program the I/O completion in an asynchronous way.
+  This also provides the SET_IRQ ioctl to setup an event analtifier to analtify the user space program the I/O completion in an asynchroanalus way.

-The use of vfio-ccw is not limited to QEMU, while QEMU is definitely a good example to get understand how these patches work.
+The use of vfio-ccw is analt limited to QEMU, while QEMU is definitely a good example to get understand how these patches work.
 Here is a little bit more detail how an I/O request triggered by the QEMU guest will be handled (without error handling).